skg-if/ext-service/data-model/index.md

 In principle, the documentation can adhere to any format of choice and be developed with the preferred method.

 However, we suggest the use of [**WIDOCO**](https://github.com/dgarijo/Widoco), which can potentially streamline the workflow.
-For this extension, WIDOCO has been run from the dockerised version with
+For this extension, WIDOCO can be run from the dockerised version with

 ```
 docker run -ti --rm \
   -v `pwd`/test:/usr/local/widoco/in:Z \
   -v `pwd`/target/generated-doc:/usr/local/widoco/out:Z \
-  dgarijo/widoco -ontFile in/tmpl.ttl -outFolder out -rewriteAll -noPlaceHolderText
+  dgarijo/widoco -ontFile in/srv.ttl -outFolder out -rewriteAll -noPlaceHolderText
 ```
 The files produced under `generated-doc` have been placed in the extension repository as indicated [here](../structure).